 Well, this one tends to fuel a lot of hoopla these days.
 Financial advisor gurus, Dave Ramsey and Suze Orman say you should only buy guaranteed level term life insurance.

-They have purported that permanent insurance policies like whole life insurance are a bad investment.
+They have purported that permanent insurance policies based on whole life insurance are a bad investment.
 Buy term life insurance they say.
 Whole life insurance has even been called a ripoff!!

 Are they right?

 Dave Ramsey & Suze Orman Life Insurance – The One Trick Pony, Term Life Coverage?

 Take a look at the example video posted below.
 The Suze Orman life insurance recommendation seems a little over confident with the little information gathered from the policy owner.
 This gentleman and wife received questionable advice from 2 people.
 First, the writing agent and second, Suze Orman.

 Are you a confident saver and investor?
 To follow their advice, you must be confident in who you are here.
 If you will not consistently invest the money, their strategy will not work, will it?